camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

 Do not confuse the [ingress-nginx controller](https://github.com/kubernetes/ingress-nginx) with the [NGINX Ingress Controller](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift) that is endorsed by Red Hat for usage with OpenShift.
 Despite very similar names, they are two different products.

-If you should decide to use the Red Hat endorsed [NGINX Ingress Controller](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift), you would require additional adjustments done to the Camunda 8 ingress objects and the NGINX Ingress Controller itself to make `gRPC` and `HTTP/2` connections work.
+If you should decide to use the Red Hat endorsed [NGINX Ingress Controller](https://www.redhat.com/en/blog/using-nginx-ingress-controller-red-hat-openshift), you would require additional adjustments done to the Camunda 8 Ingress objects and the NGINX Ingress Controller itself to make `gRPC` and `HTTP/2` connections work.
 In that case, please refer to the [example and the prerequisites](https://github.com/nginxinc/kubernetes-ingress/blob/main/examples/ingress-resources/grpc-services/README.md).

 :::